jam1015/evil-god-toggle/README.md

 ***Better to use `evil-god-toggle-stop-god-state-maybe-visual`***

 ### `evil-god-toggle-once`

-**Arguments:** None (interactive)
+**Arguments:** `&optional move-forward` *(interactive, prefix argument)*

 **Return Value:** `nil` (or error if already in God state or minibuffer)

 **Description:** Enters a temporary God state for exactly one non-prefix command.
 Saves `last-command`, installs `pre-command-hook` and `post-command-hook` to restore the previous Evil state after that command, and enables God.
+If `move-forward` is non-nil, moves cursor one character forward after entering the state.
 Signals an error if already in `god` or `god-once` or if invoked from the minibuffer.

-**Intended Purpose:** Provide quick, one-shot access to God without needing to toggle back manually.
+**Intended Purpose:** Provide quick, one-shot access to God without needing to toggle back manually, with optional cursor advancement for end-of-line scenarios.

+### `evil-god-toggle-once-forward`

+**Arguments:** None (interactive)

+**Return Value:** `nil`

+**Description:** Convenience function that enters God-once state and moves the cursor one character forward.
+Equivalent to calling `evil-god-toggle-once` with a non-nil argument.

+**Intended Purpose:** Provide a dedicated function for one-shot God mode with cursor advancement, useful for keybindings when working at the end of lines.

 ### `evil-god-toggle-bail`